 Instant Payments in Switzerland: How and When?

-Market participants in Switzerland will have to wait a bit longer.
 The Swiss Interbank Clearing (SIC) payment system, operated by SIX on behalf of the Swiss National Bank, connects bank accounts.
 Technically, SIC is capable of processing real-time payments.
 However, to make Instant Payments work across the entire payment chain, adjustments are needed in both the operation and organisation of interfaces between banks and SIX.
-With the launch of the fifth generation of SIC at the end of 2023, SIX will lay the foundation for instant payments, similar to the European SEPA Instant Credit Transfer standard.
-By August 2024, the largest Swiss banks must be able to process instant payments, and the rest should follow by 2026.
+With the launch of the fifth generation of SIC at the end of 2023, SIX laid the foundation for instant payments, similar to the European SEPA Instant Credit Transfer standard.

 The Six Key Questions to Ask on Instant Payment and Sanctions Screening: